 Mark and Jez are a couple of twenty-something roommates who have nothing in common - except for the fact that their lives are anything but normal.
 Mayhem ensues as the pair strive to cope with day-to-day life.

 Bernard Black runs a book shop, though his customer service skills leave something to be desired.
 He hires Manny as an employee.
 Fran runs the shop next door.
 Between the three of them many adventures ensue.

 A mockumentary about life in a mid-sized suboffice paper merchants in a bleak British industrial town, where manager David Brent thinks he's the coolest, funniest, and most popular boss ever.
 He isn't.
 That doesn't stop him from embarrassing himself in front of the cameras on a regular basis, whether from his political sermonizing, his stand-up 'comedy', or his incredibly unique dancing.
 Meanwhile, long-suffering Tim longs after Dawn the engaged receptionist and keeps himself sane by playing childish practical jokes on his insufferable, army-obsessed deskmate Gareth.
 Will the Slough office be closed?
 Will the BBC give David a game show?
 Will Tim and Dawn end up with each other?
 And more importantly, will Gareth realize what a hopeless prat he is?Written by

 (Region 2 DVD) At the first menu let the DVD run for a few minutes until you can hear the phone, then press 'select/ok' on your controller to answer the phone.
-Then you can watch the full length version of David Brent playing and singing "free love on the free love freeway" featured in episode 4, series 1.
+Then you can watch the full length version of David Brent playing and singing "free love on the free love freeway" featured in The Office: Training (2001).
 See more »

 See more »

 106 of 131 people found this review helpful.